 Now as for the right way to eat muesli, you choose.
-My hubby loves to put some in a bowl, add some milk and soak it overnight.
+My hubby loves to turn this into overnight muesli.
+He puts some in a bowl, adds some milk and soaks it overnight.
 In the morning just add some fresh berries and breakfast is ready.

 What is YOUR favourite granola combination?

 Don’t forget to sign up for my WEEKLY NEWSLETTER and grab your FREE printable.
 If you would prefer to get PUSH NOTIFICATIONS instead, CLICK the PURPLE BELL on the bottom right of this page.
 You can FOLLOW ME on social media too!

 - Measure all ingredients and place them in a large bowl.